renaissance-publishing/renaissance/content/chapters/26-items.md

 The check determines how well-stocked the kit is; a failure implies a -10 penalty for checks to locate *possible* items.

 Shops are large enough that they can't be carried by a character, but that doesn't mean that they can't be moved *at all*.
-Some vehicles are large enough to contain shops; the wagons that make up Halfling trade-caravans, for example, are large enough to carry shops—if only just.
+Some vehicles are large enough to contain shops; the wagons that make up Halfling trade-caravans, for example, are large enough to carry shops — if only just.
 Some large ships can also carry shops.

 ## Creating Items